-Financing can also be provided to enterprises through so-called de minimis aid.
-Where support is provided in the form of de minimis aid, the conditions laid down in Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (EUT L 352, 18.12.2013, p.
+Funding can also be provided to companies by means of so-called de minimis aid (aid of minor importance).
+When aid is provided in the form of de minimis aid, the conditions set out in Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L 352, 18.12.2013, p.
 1).

-As a general rule, de minimis aid may be granted up to the equivalent of EUR 200,000 over a three-year period.
-To an enterprise that performs road freight transport on behalf of others, de minimis aid may be granted up to the equivalent of EUR 100,000 over a three-year period.
-In connection with the application, the enterprise must therefore provide a certificate to the Swedish Energy Agency of all other such aid received by the enterprise in the last three years.
+De minimis aid may, as a general rule, be granted up to a total of EUR 200,000 over a three-year period.
+For a company that performs road haulage on behalf of another party, de minimis aid may be granted up to EUR 100,000 over a three-year period.
+In connection with the application, the company must therefore submit a certificate to the Swedish Energy Agency regarding all other such aid that the company has received during the past three years.